Yunlong0925/Yunlong0925.github.io/_pages/about.md

   - /about.html
 ---

 Yunlong Xu, is a first year PhD student majoring in Mathematics at University of St Andrews, supervised by Jonathan Fraser and Natalia Jurga.
-My research area is dimension theory and complex dynamics.
+My research area is dimension theory and fractal geometry.

 Educational Background